terra-campaigns/unsettled/index.md

 - **Communication**: Discord voice (video is optional)
 - **Content warnings**: Violence, body horror, corruption, assimilation, psychological distress, sexual content (veiled), oppression
 - **Notes**:
+  - If you don't have a character, see [Character Generation](systems/#character-generation).
   - Proactive engagement and goal driven characters make the world shine brighter
   - Downtime and some light conversations with characters may be done through PbP